Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach: Introduction

-As seen from \cite{ref_article11, ref_article12, ref_article_Wei_IoT}, efficient offloading offered by RL based approach can help improve performance.
-In this work, we study the offloading optimization in a more complex dynamic environment.
-Different from current studies, we consider a more practical scenario where the current channel state information (CSI) cannot be observed when making offloading decision.
-Moreover, the discrete-continuous hybrid offloading policy including local task splitting ratio, the transmission/computation power allocations, and the MEC server selection is made in accordance to the predicted CSI and task arrival rates under the user and server energy constraints in a multi-user multi-MEC server network, with an aim to minimize the long-term average delay cost.
-We first establish a low-complexity deep Q-learning network (DQN) based offloading framework where the action includes only discrete MEC server selection, while remaining continuous variables are optimized by solving the convex optimization problem.
-Then we develop a deep deterministic policy gradient (DDPG) based framework which includes all discrete and continuous variables as actions.
-Numerical results demonstrates that both proposed strategies perform better than the traditional schemes.
-And the DDPG strategy is superior to the DQN strategy as it can online learn all variables although it requires relatively large complexity.
+In the framework of the intelligent fault diagnosis system proposed in this paper, the user layer consists of intelligent terminals with certain computing power, and the mobile edge layer consists of MEC servers with strong computing power, as shown in Fig. \ref{Network_model}.
+The intelligent terminal offloads the fault diagnosis data to any MEC server proportionally through the agent server's policy.
+The optimization problem becomes an offloading decision problem in a dynamic MEC environment, and the current channel state information (CSI) cannot be observed while making the offloading decision.
+The offloading policy should follow the predicted CSI and task arrival rates under the intelligent terminal and MEC server energy constraints, aiming to minimize the long-term average delay cost.
+We first establish a low-complexity deep Q-learning network (DQN) based offloading framework where the action includes only discrete MEC server selection, while the local content splitting ratio and the transmission/computation power allocation are optimized by the convex optimization method.
+Then we develop a deep deterministic policy gradient (DDPG) based framework which includes both discrete MEC server selection variable and constant local content splitting ratio, the transmission/computation power allocation variable as actions.
+The numerical results demonstrate that both proposed strategies perform better than the traditional non-learning scheme.
+The DDPG strategy is superior to the DQN strategy as it can online learn all variables.
+Compared with the traditional fault diagnosis system, the intelligent fault diagnosis system migrates the original computing tasks based on the central server to the edge computing system, which reduces the computing load of the central server, slows down the network bandwidth pressure, and improves the real-time data interaction.
+On the other hand, the new intelligent fault diagnosis system solves the problem of the single function of traditional instrumentation systems, which increases the intelligence of instrumentation and makes it easier to access other intelligent methods.